New Mexico Cannabis Producers Rules

 Finally, applicants may withdraw their application at any time prior to the CCD’s issuance or denial of a license.

-What to do if you are a medical cannabis licensee?
+What to do if you are a New Mexico medical cannabis licensee?

 In order to be entitled to continue producing cannabis, a person properly licensed and in good standing pursuant to the Lynn and Erin Compassionate Use Act on June 29, 2021, must submit a complete application for a cannabis producer license, along with required fees, within 30 days of the effective date of the rules.

-If the medical cannabis establishment doesn’t comply with the new rules, they must cease their operations immediately.
+If the medical cannabis establishment doesn’t comply with the new rules, licensees must cease their operations immediately.

 As always, getting licensed in the cannabis industry is not an easy task, these are just the general requirements for licensure, and there are a lot more details that every applicant has to take into account when applying for a license.